GauravG-20/Abstractive-Text-Summarization/README.md

 ## Abstract

 Abstractive text summarization generates a shorter version of a given sentence while attempting to preserve its contextual meaning.
-In our approach we model the problem using an attentional encoder decoder which ensures that the decoder focuses on the appropriate input words at each step of our generation.
-Our model relies only on the pre-trained features and can easily be trained in an end to end manner on any large datasets.
-Our experiments show promising results on the Gigaword dataset using ROGUE as a benchmark for performance measure.
+In our approach, we model the problem using an attentional encoder-decoder which ensures that the decoder focuses on the appropriate input words at each step of our generation.
+Our model relies only on the pre-trained features and can easily be trained in an end-to-end manner on any large dataset.
+Our experiments show promising results on the Gigaword dataset using ROGUE as a benchmark for performance measures.

 ## 1. Introduction